 While both transfer risk, major differences exist between insured insurance and bonded insurance:

-– Insured insurance covers unspecified losses; bonded insurance guarantees performance of specified duties.
+– Insured insurance covers unspecified losses; bonded insurance guarantees the performance of specified duties.

 – Insured insurance claims stem from external incidents; bonded insurance claims come from a principal’s failure to comply with obligations.